noblejasper/dotfiles/macosx/atom/packages/pigments/README.md

 * Key: `pigments.extendedSearchNames`
 * Default: `['**/*.css']`

+### Supported Filetypes

+An array of file extensions where colors will be highlighted.
+If the wildcard `*` is present in this array then colors in every file will be highlighted.

+* Key: `pigments.supportedFiletypes`
+* Default: `['*']`

+### Filetypes For Color Words

+An array of file extensions where color values such as `red`, `azure` or `whitesmoke` will be highlighted.
+By default CSS and CSS pre-processors files are supported.

+You can use `none` or whatever value that doesn't match a file extension to completely prevent color words from being highlighted.

+* Key: `pigments.filetypesForColorWords`
+* Default: `['css', 'less', 'styl', 'stylus', 'sass', 'scss']`

 ### Ignored Scopes

 An array of regular expressions strings to match scopes to ignore when rendering colors in a text editor.